J. A. Chanslor: History

 The ship was named for J. A. Chanslor, who, with Charles A. Canfield, formed the Chanslor-Canfield Midway Oil Company, which began drilling operations in the Midway oil field in late 1901.
 Canfield's oil interests were eventually assimilated into the Associated Oil Company.

-Owned by the Associated Oil Company, her home port was San Francisco, California.
+Owned by the Associated Oil Company, the vessel's home port was San Francisco, California.

-Accident
+Incident

-Early on Thursday night, 18 December 1919, while en route from Portland, Oregon, to San Francisco, the ship struck rocks off of Cape Blanco, on the southern Oregon coast, in dense fog and sank.
-On course at noon, a strong cross-current swept the steamer out of her plot, unknown to her crew, and in the poor visibility, the jagged rocks were not observed until it was too late, according to a statement made by her captain, recovering in hospital in Bandon.
+Early on, 18 December 1919, while en route from Portland, Oregon, to San Francisco, the ship struck rocks off of Cape Blanco, on the southern Oregon coast, in dense fog and sank.
+On course at noon, a strong cross-current swept the steamer out of her plot, unknown to her crew, and in the poor visibility, the jagged rocks were not observed until it was too late, according to a statement made by her captain, recovering in hospital in Bandon, Oregon.
 The ship struck at 6 p.m. and split with the stern and after half of the hull dropping away immediately.
 No one in the engine room had a chance to escape.
-The vessel broke in two and only the bridge is showing above the sea.
+The vessel broke in two and only the bridge was showing above the sea.
 Fifteen men of the 36 crew escaped the foundering vessel in a single lifeboat but only three made it ashore alive.
 No passengers were carried, this being contrary to company regulations.